 Amidst this second wave of the pandemic, some stocks are still performing exceptionally well.
 Here is a list of stocks to Bet Upon:

-6 Economy Related Stocks to Bet On
+6 Economy-Related Stocks to Bet On

-Divis Laboratories is considered one of the leading manufacturers of Active Pharmaceutical Ingredient (API) in the world.
+Divis Laboratories is considered one of the leading manufacturers of Active Pharmaceutical ingredients (API) in the world.
 As per the reports, the company’s growth looks promising due to the diversification from China into other countries including India.

 As many global players try to minimize the dependencies on China and prefer In dia, companies like Divis Laboratories remained well placed to capitalise on such opportunities.

 Also, the company announced the construction of the Divis Unit-III Facility at Kakinada, East Godavari District, Andhra Pradesh.

 CDSL stands for Central Depository Service Limited.
 The company facilitates the transaction and holdings of securities in Demat form and settlement of trade which are executed on a stock exchange.